 Eat

 - 1 Crown & Cushion, Chanting Hill Close, Welburn YO60 7DZ, ☏ +44 1653 618777.
-Daily noon-8PM.
-This cosy village pub gets rave reviews for its food.
+M-Sa noon-110PM, Su noon-8PM.
+This cosy village pub gets good reviews for its food.

 Drink

-- The Library, 16 Market St, Malton YO17 7LY (above bookshop), ☏ +44 7903 548233.
-W Th 6-11PM, F Sa 4-11PM, Su 2-8PM.
+- The Library, 16 Market St YO17 7LY (above bookshop), ☏ +44 7903 548233.
+W-F 5-11PM, Sa noon-11PM, Su 2-8PM.
 Quirky cosy little bar, feels like a Prohibition hideaway.

 - Rare Bird Distillery off Yorkersgate makes gin.
-They often run gin schools, where you get to make your own.
+They run gin schools, where you get to make your own.

-- Ryedale Vineyards are at Farfield Farm, Westow YO60 7LS, six miles south of Malton; tours available.
+- Ryedale Vineyards are at Farfield Farm, Westow YO60 7LS, six miles south of Malton, tours available.

 Sleep

-- The Talbot, Yorkersgate, Malton YO17 7AJ, ☏ +44 1653 639096.
+- 1 The Talbot, Yorkersgate YO17 7AJ, ☏ +44 1653 639096.
 Upscale place in an 18th-century coaching inn, great dining.
-B&B double from £120.
+B&B double £180.

-- 1 The Old Lodge, Old Maltongate, Malton YO17 7EG, ☏ +44 1653 690570.
-Midrange hotel in mansion built 1604.
-B&B double £80.
+- 2 The Old Lodge, Old Maltongate YO17 7EG, ☏ +44 1653 690570.
+Welcoming midrange hotel in a mansion built 1604.
+B&B double £170.

-- 2 Platform 1 (Castle Howard Station), Station House, Welburn YO60 7EW, ☏ +44 1653 749750, [email protected].
+- 6 Platform 1 (Castle Howard Station), Station House, Welburn YO60 7EW, ☏ +44 1653 618478, [email protected].
 This was the railway station for the castle from 1865 to 1950; the line remains active.
-It's been made-over into a self-catering let, sleeps 2, dog-friendly. £170 / night.
+It's been made-over into a self-catering let, sleeps 2, dog-friendly.

 Connect